Anonymousprnt::Y

 Basic parameters:

 <server_address> - the address of your server, may be an IP address too.
-The server must be configured to accept such address.
+The server must be configured to accept such addresses.

 <action_name> - defines what you want to do.
 For the list of actions, see below.
 Not required for inbound SMS submitted from a gateway